 Identity-based policies are JSON permissions policy documents that you can attach to an identity, such as an IAM user, group of users, or role.
 These policies control what actions users and roles can perform, on which resources, and under what conditions.
-To learn how to create an identity-based policy, see Creating IAM policies in the IAM User Guide.
+To learn how to create an identity-based policy, see Define custom IAM permissions with customer managed policies in the IAM User Guide.

 Identity-based policies can be further categorized as inline policies or managed policies.
 Inline policies are embedded directly into a single user, group, or role.
 Managed policies are standalone policies that you can attach to multiple users, groups, and roles in your AWS account.
 Managed policies include AWS managed policies and customer managed policies.
-To learn how to choose between a managed policy or an inline policy, see Choosing between managed policies and inline policies in the IAM User Guide.
+To learn how to choose between a managed policy or an inline policy, see Choose between managed policies and inline policies in the IAM User Guide.